 Nekhen), the oldest known site of Horite Hebrew worship.
 They also have been found in many graves of children in ancient Nubia (Kush).
 The oldest find of decorated ostrich eggshells includes 270 engraved shell fragments, excavated in the area of Diepkloof Rock Shelter in South Africa.
 These are between 65,000 and 55,000 years old.

 The ostrich represents the Winter Solstice.
 This explains why the ostrich is placed between the Bull (symbol of the Autumnal Equinox) and the Griffin Vulture (symbol of the Spring Equinox) in Elihu's discourse on the transcendence of the Creator in the book of Job.
 The Winter Solstice marks the end of the old year and the birth of a new year.

-Archaeologists have found painted ostrich eggs in the graves of children.
-These appear to symbolize the hope of life after death.
-In the Eastern Orthodox churches delicately patterned eggs are a central part of the celebration of the Pascha.
+In the Eastern Orthodox churches patterned eggs are a central part of the celebration of the Pascha.
 After the Divine Liturgy people gently click their eggs together in greeting.
 For Christians, the Easter egg is a reminder that Jesus rose from the grave, and that those who believe in Him will share in His eternal life as citizens of His eternal kingdom.